jgilik/gitzebo/README.rst

     management, and monitoring?
 Those three are the absolute keys to your IT kingdom.
 My source code management solution will not be SaaS.

+lightweight
+    I don't necessarily want a bug tracker and pretty graphs and the like.
+    The going Linux/UNIX philosophy is to keep each component as lightweight and focused as possible, which is something I like.
+I took away points for doing too much, which it seemed all git management solutions did.

 The four de-facto solutions each violated one of these requirements flagrantly:

 GitHub